← Back to Insights

 Exchange Coverage Comparison

 Korean exchanges account for a disproportionate share of price discovery for mid-cap tokens.
 Upbit alone processes over $1 billion in daily volume on active days.
-A market maker without direct Upbit relationships isn't giving you full coverage, they are giving you partial coverage and calling it complete.
-For a full breakdown of which firms can actually operate in Korea and how the legal landscape works, see Best Crypto Market Makers for Korean Exchange Listings.
+When evaluating any market maker's Korean coverage, ask directly whether they have active relationships on Upbit and Bithumb — not just API access.
+For a full breakdown of which firms operate in Korea and how the legal landscape works, see Best Crypto Market Makers for Korean Exchange Listings.

 Exchange DWF Coverage PlaceholderMM Coverage